The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Numerical simulations

 In the following numerical experiments\footnote{All simulations were carried out with Intel octa core i7-4770 CPU 3.40GHz and 24 GB RAM.} we use, as error measure, the relative error defined as follows

-We solve the projected problems by performing $150$ iterations of IAR and we mark an eigenpair approximation as ``converged'' if $\Err(\lambda,x)<10^{-6}$.
-The software used in these simulations is implemented in the Julia programming language~\cite{bezanson2017julia}, and publicly available in the Julia package NEP-PACK\footnote{The reported results are generated with the release 0.2.4.}~\cite{NEP-PACK}.
-The scripts reproducing several of the presented examples are directly available in the following web-page:
+An eigenpair approximation is marked as ``converged'' if $\Err(\lambda,x)<10^{-8}$.
+The software used in these simulations is implemented in the Julia programming language~\cite{bezanson2017julia}, and publicly available in the Julia package NEP-PACK~\cite{NEP-PACK} \footnote{The scripts reproducing several of the presented examples are directly available in the web-page: \url{https://people.kth.se/~gmele/InfLan/}}.